Supplier Verification in China: Why Most Supplier Decisions Fail — and What Verification Actually Means

 Misalignment = hidden risk

-What matters is what is verified during the factory visit, not what is presented.
+Execution depends on what is verified — not what is presented.

 4. Execution Risk